malter134/whoamI/README.md

 Topic doesn't develop a model on the "lie factor" to better account for the fact that the adversary may lie to a question.

-To be applicable, the volume of data shall be much larger and the model shall be trained extensively on this volume of data.
+To be applicable, the volume of data shall be much larger and the model shall be trained extensively on this volume of data (images, questions).
 We have defined here only an example.

-Sequences of question study can be developed on several other thematics: Which type of questions are better?
-Could we define a well on the questions in function of capacity to eliminate a characters ?...
+The study of question sequences can be developed on several other themes: Which type of questions are better?
+Could we define weights for the questions?...

-What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?
+Anonymous of recorded data used (images) to train the model shall be taken in consideration to deploy a solution with a model computed to recognize an person in a group with a sequence of questions.

 ## What next?

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you  need to move on?
+This project could be grow in the development of application on the security domain.

 ## Acknowledgments